 A pointer is a variable that stores the memory address of another variable.
 This capability allows pointers to manipulate data in memory.

 Instead of directly containing a data value, a pointer contains the address where that value is located.
-Therefore, they are one of the simplest ways to perform a reference.
+Therefore, they are one of the simplest ways to perform an reference.

-Pointers are a feature inherited from C. They are very much hated and loved (both unjustifiably)
+Pointers are a feature inherited from C. They are both hated and loved (both unjustifiably).

 type *pointerName;